Will they use it? Will it be useful? In-Situ Evaluation of a Tactile Car Finder.

+When we develop new technology, we want to know if it will have the potential to be successful in the real world.
 This is not trivial!
 People may sincerely enjoy our technology when we expose them to it in a lab- or a field study.
 They may perform better than with previous solutions at the […]

 The idea came up when I was heading back to the hotel from a conference dinner at MobileHCI 2008 in Amsterdam.
 I had no orientation.
 The only guide I had was a map on my Nokia phone.
 Not being familiar with Amsterdam, the route let me right through the busy areas of the city center. […]

 Pedestrian navigation systems increasingly offer turn-by-turn instructions to guide travellers to their destinations.
 Turn-by-turn instructions, however, render the human’s inherent navigation skills redundant and lead to a worse understanding of the travelled route.
 Recently, researchers have increasingly studied providing general directional cues only, so travellers only get a sense of the direction, in which the destination lies, but have to find the route by themselves.
 This new paradigm may help to reengage travellers in a positive way.